 Information for Private landlords on the eviction process

-The Scottish Parliament approved The Cost of Living (Tenant Protection) (Scotland) Bill on 6 October 2022.
+The Scottish Parliament approved The Cost of Living (Tenant Protection) (Scotland) Act on 6 October 2022.
 The purpose of the Bill is to respond to the emergency situation caused by the impact of the cost of living crisis.
 The Bill introduces;

 - A temporary rent freeze